Skip to main content

 Show me the monthly order count trend.

-Behind the scenes, Claude Code uses the wren-usage skill to:
+Behind the scenes, Claude Code uses the usage guide to:

-3. Write SQL — using the semantic layer (model names, not raw table names)
+3. Write SQL using the context layer (model names, not raw table names)

 wren cube list